seam/cron/readme.md

         Box result = future.get(10, SECONDS);
     }

-## This is awesome but not awesome enough yet.
+## Seam Cron is good, but not great.

-I know, it's true.
+It's true.
 But you can help.
 If you know exactly what you need and have the skillpower to get it done, then please fork this project and submit a pull request.
 Alternatively submit a feature request or bug report over at JIRA: https://issues.jboss.org/browse/SEAMCRON